University of Newcastle

-Applications close on Monday 4 October 2021.
+Applications close on Tuesday 3 October 2023 (AEDT).
 Late or incomplete applications will not be accepted.
-All applicants must include a completed admissions portfolio with their application.
+All applicants must lodge their admissions portfolio online for assessment by the University of Newcastle.

 The Master of Clinical Psychology is a professional qualification for those who wish to practice as a Clinical Psychologist.
 With expert supervision in our psychology clinic and local health care and community settings, the course will give you the skills to work in the prevention, diagnosis, and treatment of a wide range of psychological disorders.

 You will enhance your conceptual and interpersonal skills and apply advanced knowledge, principles and methods to relevant procedures, technologies, and techniques in the professional practice of Clinical Psychology.
 You will work collaboratively and effectively with a diverse range of clients and other health professionals, and be able to conduct, evaluate and present systematic research relevant to Clinical Psychology.

 Our academic experts will assist you with obtaining diverse placement opportunities that will allow you to demonstrate your broad skill set and gain practical experience in a clinical setting.
 You will also be supervised by board-approved Clinical Psychologists during your placements.
 Graduates will be knowledgeable, skilled, and ethical practitioners of Clinical Psychology and capable of adhering to the 'scientist-practitioner' model of practice.

 The program is accredited by the Australian Psychology Accreditation Council (APAC).
 The Psychology Board of Australia (PsyBA), through APAC, also recognises the program for the purposes of registration and endorsement of practice in clinical psychology.

-As places in the highly regarded Master of Clinical Psychology are limited, admission is based on a competitive selection process.
+As places in the Master of Clinical Psychology are limited, admission is based on a competitive selection process.
 Applicants are required to submit an online admissions portfolio, and two referee reports, in addition to their UAC application.
 These are all essential components of the application process and will be used to rank and select applicants to participate in a competitive interview process.

 The 2024 admission timeline is outlined below: